 Our department is organized around three cross-cutting scholarly initiatives that guide our research and teaching:

 - Civic Engagement

 - Identity and Difference

-The department offers graduate emphases in Interpersonal, Family, & Intergroup Communication and Rhetoric & Public Culture.
+The department offers graduate emphases in Interpersonal, Family, & Health Communication and Rhetoric & Public Culture.
 We introduce undergraduates to these three areas by focusing on the ways in which communication helps them Advocate, Negotiate and Relate across contexts.

 The role of communication in facilitating public participation, mediating public controversies, and organizing for social change and citizen involvement.

 - Public deliberation about science and technology, moral controversies, and political issues

 - Forms of organizing enabling and constraining participation and voice